 General information

-Site resource manager require several Services (Frontend and Agent).
+Site resource manager require several Services (Frontend, Agent, Debugger).

 • Frontend is responsible for: communication with Orchestrator(s), Accept deltas, Prepare Model, Control switches on LAN, Get all configuration from all DTNs/Agents.
 Minimum one Frontend is needed for a single domain.